The Complete Guide to Trigger 'Nades in Arc Raiders

 The Trigger ‘Nade blueprint comes from Apollo’s “Sparks Fly” quest, which requires killing a Hornet with a grenade.
 Once unlocked, crafting requires an Explosives Station II with 2x Crude Explosives and 1x Processor per stack of three.
 The resource cost is cheap compared to Wolfpacks or Deadline Mines, which is part of why players regularly bring 6-12 nades per raid.
 Check material costs in the Crafting Planner.

 Store them in your Safe Pocket before deploying to protect them on death.
-Don’t recycle Trigger ‘Nades; the salvage value (1x Processor) isn’t worth the combat utility you lose.
+Don’t recycle Trigger ‘Nades — the salvage value (1x Processor) isn’t worth the combat utility you lose, even with the 1.26.0 nerfs in play.